KevinMakherana/Cybersecurity-Virtual-Lab/README.md

 ## Overview

-In this phase, the virtual lab environment was reconfigured to establish a controlled and isolated internal network for security testing.
+In this phase, the virtual lab environment was reconfigured to establish a controlled and isolated internal network for cybersecurity testing.

-The goal was to separate internal lab traffic from external internet access and enable controlled communication between virtual machines.
+The goal was to separate internal lab traffic from external internet access while enabling controlled communication between virtual machines.

-This setup simulates a real-world SOC or penetration testing environment.
+This configuration simulates a realistic SOC and penetration testing environment where security assessments can be performed safely.

 ---

 ## Objectives

-- Configure an isolated virtual network using VMware Workstation Pro
+* Configure an isolated virtual network using VMware Workstation Pro
-- Implement Host-Only networking for internal communication
+* Implement Host-Only networking for internal communication
-- Validate IP addressing across all virtual machines
+* Validate IP addressing across all virtual machines
-- Confirm connectivity between attacker and target systems
+* Confirm connectivity between attacker and target systems
-- Prepare environment for scanning and security testing
+* Prepare the environment for scanning and security testing

 ---